SadlekAski/Space-Station-14-Fullbright-aka-Wallhack/README.md

 # Space-Station-14-Fullbright-aka-Wallhack
 I will tell how to do a fullbright in space station 14 because I haven't found anything about it.
 Tutorial will be in Readme (Well its Readme already)
-Keep in mind, I haven't found this, its not my way, I just found it on youtube and made it into this guide
+Keep in mind, I haven't found this, its not my way, I just found it on youtube and made it into this guide Also keep in mind that it works at not all servers

 I will use ss14 for short, which means space station 14
 ```